election

 EDITOR'S NOTE

-This article is a part of our upcoming series, The Way of Christ in Politics and the Public Square.
+This article is a part of our series, The Way of Christ in Politics and the Public Square.

 This election season, Christians will pray corporately and individually for national unity.
 Prayer is beneficial and most appropriate.
 However, what type of unity is desirable, and is there a form of unity that Christians should avoid?
 Christians should consider these critical questions as they serve the Lord through good citizenship.